biddster/node-red-contrib-topic-timeframe-trigger/README.md

 # node-red-contrib-topic-timeframe-trigger

-Node-RED node which observes inputs and only produces an output if n distinct topics are received n times within the specified timeframe.
+Node-RED node which observes input topics and only produces an output if n distinct topics are received n times each within the specified time frame.

 ### Installation